-What if you could see this divorce as the best thing that ever happened to you?
+What if your broken heart was the best thing to ever happen to you?

-So welcome to Break Up and Shine!
-It’s a place where I share my story, healing experience, words of wisdom and support for anyone going through it right now.
+So, welcome to Break Up and Shine!
+It’s a place where I share my story, healing experiences, words of wisdom and support for anyone going through it right now.

 You are not alone and it WILL be ok.